guildedts/guilded.ts/packages/builders/README.md

 # Contributing

 Contributing helps us maintain Guilded.TS.
-All contributes are greatly appreciated.
+All contributions are greatly appreciated.

 We utilize [Yarn](https://yarnpkg.com) and [Turbo](https://turborepo.org) to manage our Monorepo.
-If you want to contribute we highly recommend knowing the basics of thes two.
+If you want to contribute, we highly recommend knowing the basics of these two.

 ## Getting started